felipepimentel/daggerverse/docs/libraries/poetry.md

 ## License

-This module is licensed under the MIT License.
+This module is licensed under the Apache License 2.0.
 See the [LICENSE](../LICENSE) file for details.